luizeduardolica/dudu96s/README.md

 # 👋 Hi, I'm Luiz Eduardo!

 Welcome to my GitHub!
 I'm a **Web Developer** passionate about building and maintaining institutional and e-commerce websites using WordPress.
-With a degree in **Information Systems** from Estácio and 29 years of life experience, I'm always looking to expand my skills and professional horizons.
+With a degree in **Information Systems** from Estácio University and 29 years of life experience, I'm always looking to expand my skills and professional horizons.

 ---